kyverno/chainsaw/website/docs/configuration/index.md

 - [Using a configuration file](./file.md)
 - [Overriding configuration with command-line flags](./flags.md)

-!!! tip "Precedence"
-    If both are specified, **command-line flags will take precedence** over the configuration coming from a configuration file.

 ## Specific configuration options

 Please pay attention to the configuration options below, they may or may not be relevant in your case but can be useful in certain cases: